 - If your circumstances change during the term of the plan, you won't be able to change your options. - You have 30 days from the date you receive confirmation your plan started to change your mind.
-After that, if you want to cash-in or transfer your plan, the amount paid will be less than the remaining income payments due.
+After that, if you want to cash-in or transfer your plan, the amount paid will be less than the remaining income payments and maturity value due.

-Please see the 'Can I get my money out if my circumstances change?' on page 8 for more details.
+Please see 'Can I get my money out if my circumstances change?' on page 9 for more details.

-- The effect of inflation over time could leave you less well off than you'd expected, depending on which payment option you choose. - The plan does not guarantee an income for life. - You might get better value from a product that assesses your health or lifestyle. - The income we pay you may have an impact on any means-tested state benefits that you receive. - If your plan runs for a short term (typically less than five years), the total income payable may be less than the amount used to buy the plan.
+The effect of inflation over time could leave you less well off than you'd expected, depending on which payment option you choose.

+- The plan does not guarantee an income for life.
+Your maturity value may not be enough to provide the income you need for the rest of your life. - You might get better value from a product that assesses your health or lifestyle. - The income we pay you may have an impact on any means-tested state benefits that you receive. - If your plan runs for a short term (typically less than five years), the total amount of income and maturity value payable may be less than the amount used to buy the plan.